© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow N of Chedworth Roman villa is a scheduled monument protected by Historic England under reference 1003346.
 View the official record →

-Round barrow N of Chedworth Roman villa is a Bronze Age burial mound situated within the landscape of the Chedworth Roman villa estate in Gloucestershire.
+Round barrow N of Chedworth Roman villa is a Bronze Age burial mound located within the landscape of the Chedworth Roman villa estate in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003346.

 Round barrow N of Chedworth Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003346.